 The Pearl iZUMi Road Race IV is made up of several important, distinguishing parts, such as the 1:1 Power Plate foot insert.
-This is no ordinary foot insert; the power plate is made from elite grade, unidirectional carbon fiber for ultra-stiffness and Direct-Vent cooling technology.
+This is no ordinary foot insert; the power plate is elite grade, unidirectional carbon fiber for ultra-stiffness and Direct-Vent cooling technology.

 Boa Retention System

 The Pearl iZUMi Road Race IV has a micro-adjustable BOA retention system, which provides a precise, bi-directional closure.
 This means that the BOA reel delivers a partially custom fit with an adjustment to both sides of the foot.

 The Select Insole provides strong, latitudinal arch support for high-performing efficiency.
 This can promote longer, healthier cycling as well as walking support when not riding.